• Home

 1. Make Observations

-For example, a person with arthritis may observe with their health care team that certain inflammatory foods increase pain and physical limitations, causing more stress.
+For example, a person with Arthritis may observe with their health care team that certain inflammatory foods increase pain and physical limitations, causing more stress.

 Though they might normally be calm and thoughtful, they might experience difficult emotions, depression, or shallow breathing.